-According to the Orange County Transportation Analysis Model (OCTAM 5.0), of the total trips in and out of Orange County, about 21 percent originate and are destined within the unincorporated county area.
+According to OCTAM 5.0, of the total trips in and out of Orange County, about 21 percent originate and are destined within the unincorporated county area.
 Another 67 percent of trips originate or are destined within the municipal jurisdictions (cities) in Orange County.
-The remaining 12 percent of Orange County trips have a trip end in the other counties of the SCAG region or beyond.
-Because the majority of the unincorporated county trips are contained within the entirety of Orange County (approximately 88 percent) and many other large urbanized areas are defining their region as their counties, the use of Orange County in its entirety is defined as the region for CEQA land development transportation analyses.
+The remaining 12 percent of Orange County trips have a trip end in the other counties of the Southern California Association of Governments (SCAG) region or beyond.
+Because the majority of the unincorporated county trips are contained within the entirety of Orange County (approximately 88 percent) and many other large, urbanized areas are defining their region as their counties, the use of Orange County is a suitable level of geography to use as the region for CEQA land development transportation analyses and was adopted as part of the Guidelines in November 2020.